 “There isn’t a single thing in this world that’s made better by starting tomorrow.
 Everything you care about, everything you are about, needs to begin today or it may never happen.
 If you don’t want to do it now, you clearly don’t want it bad enough.“

-Steve Jobs also said [emphasis mine]:
+And here’s from the great Steve Jobs [emphasis mine]:

 “Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma – which is living with the results of other people’s thinking.
 Don’t let the noise of other’s opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary.”